raceintospace/raceintospace/doc/manual/manual.md

 This is disabled in the current version of RIS.

-~~You can have the game show still images in place of movies, if you wanted to.~~
+~~You can have the game show still images in place of movies, if you want to.~~

 **5 Model and Roster Type**